llazzaro/chem-fingerprints/docs/index.rst

 =========================

 This program was developed by Andrew Dalke of Andrew Dalke Scientific, AB.
+It is distributed free of charge under the "MIT" license, shown below.

-I make my living doing custom software development for cheminformatics and related fields, and giving training courses for computational chemists who want to get up to speed on Python programming for their field.
+Further chemfp development depends on fund from people like you.
+You can purchase support or consulting hours from me, and you can pay my to develop new features.
+Additionally, I make my living developing custom software for computational chemistry and giving training courses for computational chemists who want to get up to speed on Python programming for their field.
 If you are interested in hiring my services, contact me at dalke@dalkescientific.com .

-Despite that I like having money, this software is available under what's often called "the MIT license."

 .. highlight:: none